pratikbhd/website/app/data/about.md

 - I am from Kathmandu, Nepal but have lived in Kolkata, India for \~4 years when I was a kid.

-- I've been to 4 countries, 5 if a two-hour transit tour to South Korea also counts.
+- I've been to 5 countries so far.

 - I definitely plan on taking the above number to double digits.

 - I love traveling, especially trekking and hiking.
 There's a different sense of fulfillment in traveling to lesser know places.

 #### Goals
-- Giving back to the community in any way I can (cliché, right?)
+- Giving back to the community in any way I can.
-- Being inspired by everyday things
+- Being inspired by everyday things.
-- Find a meeting point between my career and my dream of working for the society in a tangible manner
+- Find a meeting point between my career and my dream of working for the society in a tangible manner.